anettehabanen/Deep_Fakes_for_Paper_Vote_Privacy_Defence/README.md

-# Deep_Fakes_for_Paper_Vote_Privacy_Defence
+# Deepfakes_for_Paper_Vote_Privacy_Defence

-This is the repository for my master thesis called "Deep Fakes for Paper Vote Privacy Defence".
+This is the repository for my master thesis called "Deepfakes for Paper Vote Privacy Defence".

 ## Contents of the repository